Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Application to HTM

-\end{widetext} where the time arguments on the right hand side have been omitted for brevity and the sum consists of two terms: one with all lower signs and the other one with all upper signs.
-It should be noted that one of the terms disappears at the end points $M=\pm N$ because $|M|>N$ is not allowed.
+where the summation follows the same rule as in Eq.\ (\ref{s(m)}).
+It should be noted that one of two terms proportional to $P^{(M)}(M\mp2,t)$ should be set to zero at the end points $M=\pm N$ because values of $|M|>N$ are not allowed.

 Now substituting Eqs.\ (\ref{PP}) and (\ref{P-u}) into Eq.\ (\ref{eq7-2}) one obtains NLME containing only intensive quantities : \begin{widetext}